Little Miss Skoolie

 Top 6 reasons we bought a skoolie

 I’ve got a damn bus to build, so let’s not muck about and get right to it… No. 6 – PRICE.
 Every traditional camper van was approximately $9 million at the height of the times we were looking, on the back half of COVID.
 Kayaks were impossible to find the year before.
-We were fans of the RoadTrek brand in the late 90s, but they were
+We were fans of the RoadTrek brand in the late 90s, but they were always

 DISCLAIMER: I only think I know what I’m talking about